Gray Collegiate Academy Educational Program

 Students graduate as responsible and contributing citizens; graduate with a high school diploma and transferable dual enrollment credits up to 60 transferable hours; graduate already immersed in the culture of college and therefore be ready to engage in coursework at higher levels; be provided the necessary coaching and skill development to be successful beyond high school; develop into leaders through athletic competition and service learning; attain educational, personal, and career-awareness skills in smaller (1:25 or lower) classes, benefit from a multi-ethnic community.
 GCA is where parents, business partners, administrators, students, and staff work together to create an academic, physical, emotional, social, and safe environment where everyone can learn and respect one another; acquire an education through innovative techniques to enhance lifelong learning through technology and varied instructional strategies.

-GCA has established a dual enrollment public charter high school (grades 9-12) in West Columbia SC with an academic, athletic and guidance program that helps interested students be college-eligible when they graduate with up to 60 hours transferable college credit.
+GCA has established a dual enrollment public charter middle and high school (grades 6-12) in West Columbia SC with an academic, athletic and guidance program that helps interested students be college-eligible when they graduate with up to 60 hours transferable college credit.
 The small, rigorous, and innovative dual enrollment program is attractive and provides an alternative to the curriculum in the neighboring schools.
 GCA's design reflects best practices found in increasingly robust research literature on school reform.
 GCA assists its seniors in continuing their education by seeking admission to two- and four-year institutions, and promotes interested student athletes to obtain collegiate athletics offers.

 Hours of Instruction

 The South Carolina Department of Education requires 120 hours of instruction to receive one high school credit.
-GCA students receive 165 hours of instruction per course (credit), plus needed interventions.

 GCA recognizes the relationship between academics and athletics; regular exercise, skill development, and interscholastic athletic competition can play critical roles in each student’s growth.
 The primary responsibility of student athletes is their education.
 GCA guides its student athletes through the college athletics eligibility process.
 GCA’s academic and sports programs nurtures integrity, pride, loyalty, and character while building school spirit.
 In addition, students graduate from GCA, not only academically prepared for college study, but also with college credits in place that put them closer to achieving the four-year degree while engaging in athletics in college.